 The great challenge now is not raising a VC fund, but building the right VC firm for ANZ founders for the next 50 years.
 A new identity — Folklore — speaks to the journey we wish for every founder’s vision, to establish a company and legacy that outlasts their involvement.
 It is a name that stamps our belief and ambition firmly on the door.
 Our vision is to be one of the world’s great investment firms, and to make folklore ourselves.

-While we have evolved our identity, we have also been building our team to 10, and promoted Hannah Field to a Partner.
-In no particular order we are:
+While we have evolved our identity, we have also been building our team to over 15, and promoted Hannah Field to a Partner.

 Lastly… we’re growing to 20+ people this coming year.
 If you dream of a role in VC helping hundreds of companies and building your own Folklore, we’d love you to get in touch.